domodwyer/ElasticNFL/README.md

 Tested on Elasticsearch 2.3.2.

-##Installation
+## Installation
 I'm on OS X, Elasticsearch and all of it's dependencies can be installed using [brew](http://brew.sh/): `brew install elasticsearch`

 I'm using one machine as the Elasticsearch host, and my dev/client on another.
-Elasticsearch likes RAM, on the server run `ES_HEAP_SIZE=12g elasticsearch -Dnetwork.host=0.0.0.0` to get started.
+Elasticsearch likes RAM, on the server run `ES_HEAP_SIZE=12g elasticsearch -Dnetwork.host=0.0.0.0` to get started with a 12GB heap.

-##Instructions
+## Instructions
 Edit the `ElasticNFL.php` script to reflect your endpoint settings (namely `$endpoint`).

 Each games goes into the _nfl_ index, under a unique per-game type (the NFL's game ID), with the play number as the document ID - this means the third play of the Super Bowl is accessed as: `/nfl/2015020100/3`.

-##Example Queries
+## Example Queries
 Provided are some rough-ish example queries...
 I wouldn't go around shouting about these stats like they're gospel, but they're good enough for learning purposes.
 They're all requested via `POST http://1.2.3.4:9200/nfl/_search` with the provided JSON as the request body.

-###Average yards to go per down:
+### Average yards to go per down:
 ```
 {
   "aggs": {